Karsh Kale: Other work

 Kale has composed for crossover and Bollywood films including Chutney Popcorn, Indian Cowboy, Ocean of Pearls, and Pyaar Impossible!.
 His tracks have also been featured in shows such as HBO's True Blood and Real Time with Bill Maher.
-Two of his songs were included in as sample music in Windows Vista by Microsoft.
+Two of his songs from his debut album Realize, were included in as sample music in Windows Vista by Microsoft.

 Kale's songwriting credits include songs with Sting and Norah Jones, and has remixed songs by artists including Paula Cole, Yoko Ono, and The Cure.
 Kale also worked with Midival Punditz on a rescoring of Bruce Lee's Enter the Dragon.

 In 2012, Kale was one of a group of music producers selected to take part in MTV India's music incubation project: Coke Studio for its second season.
 Working with Indian artists including Warren Mendonsa, Monali Thakur, Benny Dayal, Apeksha Dandekar and more, he produced some of the series most innovative and well received tracks.